 - Count your discards of each city colour!
 I have had games lost as a result of travelling using one city colour too much (e.g. Red), and then there simply aren’t enough red city cards left in the player deck.
 An even distribution of city colour discards is ideal, and of course a cured disease means a colour you can all discard when you need to sort your hand limit.

 - Keep everyone separated unless you’re exchanging cards.
 It makes sense to have players spread out across the board.
 If you are needed in another continent to sort out a pesky outbreak, and can’t get there for a few turns, it can make things a tad difficult when you do get there.

-- Epidemics are not ideal, so minimising the damage is a good idea.
-If one comes up target any 3 cube cities on the board because they very likely will come up.
+- Epidemics are not ideal, and minimising the damage is a good idea.
+If an epidemic comes, target any 3 cube cities on the board because they very likely will come up.

 - If you have quarantine specialist, sometimes less movement is more effective.
 This role means that a player sat on a city protects it from infection cubes being added, so where you end your turn can be important, and mean that playing defensively is the better option.

 - Medics “going on tour” is a useful way to travel.
 While moving around individual nodes is tedious and wasted actions, a medic can treat a cured disease in each city they travel to.
-This means that using 4 actions, your player can wipe 4 sets of disease cubes.
-In 3 or so turns with the luck of the infect stage on their side, that can mean wiping an entire colour of disease off the game.
+This means that using four actions, your player can wipe four sets of disease cubes.
+In three or so turns with the luck of the infect stage on their side, that can mean wiping an entire colour of disease off the game.